astravant/digitalgarden/_notes/daily-notes.md

 > You can’t build a reputation on what you are going to do.

->  “Decentralized governance and the ability to handle business differently is the ultimate game-changer” – Mark Cuban
+> Decentralized governance and the ability to handle business differently is the ultimate game-changer. – Mark Cuban

-- New technology takes longer to adapt than most people think.
-Streaming was created in 1995 and 26 years later in 2021, people still watch traditional television.
+- ==New technology takes longer to adapt than most people think.
+Streaming was created in 1995 and 26 years later in 2021, people still watch traditional television.==

 # April 16, 2021

-Every time a notification, a phone call, a YouTube video distracts us, our neural networks get rewired.
+==Every time a notification, a phone call, or email distracts us, our neural networks get rewired.
 We become more distractible.
 Less able to focus.
 More addicted.

 # April 15, 2021

 > Moral preferences are purely subjective.
 And change with time, culture and lots of other things.

 - Thinking that one of us, trivial collections of molecules that bump against each other, discovered an unshakable fundamental moral law of the universe seems naive.

 # April 14, 2021